-It is important to understand and gain insight into the decision logic of the Adhese delivery process and which factors are taken into account to determine which booking must be served.
+It is vital to understand and gain insight into the Adhese delivery process's decision logic and which factors are taken into account to determine which booking must be served.

-After Adhese receives a request, several factors are taken into account before a booking is actually shown.
-Adhese considers the following three factors for each requested position:
+After Adhese receives a request, several factors are taken into account before a booking is shown.
+Adhese considers the following three elements for each requested position:

 - Campaign Priority